 Managing workflow: A good flow allows you to work efficiently while ensuring your team stays up to date on the latest progress.
 Using workflow management software can help you set expectations, schedule check-ins up front, and plan tasks a few days or months in advance.

-By leveraging a productivity and project management tool, you can customize your team’s workflow so that it works in tandem with the pomodoro method.Increase your productivity with Asana for free
+By leveraging a productivity and project management tool, you can customize your team’s workflow so that it works in tandem with the pomodoro method.Increase your productivity with Asana

 The Pomodoro Technique is a popular time management technique because it improves productivity through focused work sessions.

 Here are some ways that the Pomodoro Technique can benefit your overall productivity.

 This technique lets you break the habit of multitasking, which humans generally aren’t good at.
 It trains you to be able to focus on one task at a time with reasonable time intervals.
 By practicing this process, you’ll be able to produce higher-quality work in less time.